thrackle-io/rules-engine/docs/src/src/economic/ruleStorage/AppRuleDataFacet.sol/contract.AppRuleDataFacet.md

 ### getAccessLevelBalanceRule

-*Function to get the AccessLevel Balance rule in the rule set that belongs to an AccessLevel Level*
+*Function to get the AccessLevel Balance rule in the rule set that belongs to the Access Level*

 ```solidity